till-s/tic-nic/README.md

 buy an [ftdi mini module](https://ftdichip.com/products/ft2232h-mini-module/);
-the DYI version has the advantage that it can work with any voltage of the JTAG bank; the mini-module, IIRC, requires additional level shifters if you deviate from 3.3V) or a pre-programmed flash device.
+the DYI version has the advantage that it can work with any voltage of the JTAG bank; the mini-module, IIRC, requires additional level shifters if you deviate from 3.3V -- but this is not an issue with the tic-nic) or a pre-programmed flash device.

 ### Software